-Of the two types, informative abstracts are much more common, and they are widely used for submission to journals and conferences.
-Informative abstracts apply to lengthier and more technical research, while descriptive abstracts are more suitable for shorter papers and articles.
+Of the two types of abstracts, informative abstracts are much more common, and they are widely used for submission to journals and conferences.
+Informative abstracts apply to lengthier and more technical research and are common in the sciences, engineering, and psychology, while descriptive abstracts are more likely used in humanities and social science papers.
 The best method of determining which abstract type you need to use is to follow the instructions for journal submissions and to read as many other published articles in those journals as possible.

 Each publisher has particular demands when it comes to formatting and structure.
-Here are some common questions addressed in a journal’s guidelines:
+Here are some common questions addressed in the journal guidelines:

 - Is there a maximum or minimum word/character length?